dingspacedong/ComfyUI-Studio-A-novelai-inspired-comfyui-frontend/ReadMe.txt

 The character feature was made with anima's natural language prompting in mind, but can still be used on any other model.

 currently known issues:
+*I forgot to set the right values for the resolutions so it's whatever claude picked for now.
+Using custom would be recommended
 *Custom themes tend to cause problems so don't import any for now.
 You can change the fonts without any issues.
 *Upscaler models weren't being loaded properly for some reason so I had to hardcode in the upscale models for now.Yyou should be to add your own in the files if it doesn't have an upscaler you like.
 *Your models/lora/checkpoints don't save between sessions so make sure to set them each time you load it up.